ChandulaNethmal/chandulanethmal.github.io/_posts/2022-12-30-Digital_Camera.md

 ## Eye of a Digital Camera, Image Sensor!

-This is the most important component which converts light into an electrical signal within the sensor.
+This is the most important component of a digital camera which converts light into an electric signal.

 When capturing images with a digital camera, a small shutter opens, allowing light in for a fraction of a second.
-The light hits the image sensor inside the camera, and it reads color, contrast and detail using an array of tiny little pixels and converts it into electric signals.
+When he light hits the image sensor inside the camera, it reads color, contrast and other detail using an array of tiny little pixels and converts it into electric signals.

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam21.jpg)
 <figcaption> Real view of an Image sensor</figcaption>